Muscle Diagram

 What is the use of muscle diagrams in a clinical setting?

-In clinical practice, the muscle diagram is intended to serve as an educational tool for patients or a guide when developing the most effective treatment approach in relation to a specific condition.
+In clinical practice, the Muscle Diagram is intended to serve as an educational tool for patients or a guide when developing the most effective treatment approach for a specific condition.

 Are there different types of muscle diagrams?